-If you’re craving comfort food Baked Potato Soup is what you need!
-Stuffed with potatoes, bacon, cheese and sour cream this Loaded Potato Soup Recipe is savory and delicious!
-Easy to make and ready in just over 30 minutes, a perfect weeknight meal!
+If you're craving comfort food, this copycat Chilis Baked Potato Soup is all you need!
+Just like Chili's restaurant it's stuffed with potatoes, bacon, cheese and sour cream.
+This soup is savory and delicious!
+Easy to make and ready in just over 30 minutes, it makes for a perfect weeknight meal!

 - chicken stock

-Between your pantry and the refrigerator, there’s a good chance you have everything on hand for this meal!
-How fabulous is that?
+Between your pantry and the refrigerator, there's a good chance you have everything on hand to make this creamy soup!

 This recipe calls for rendering the bacon.
 What does that mean?
 Rendering the bacon is when you cook the fat out of the bacon, leaving it crispy.
 Here's how it is done -

 - Start the bacon in a cold pot or skillet over medium to medium-low heat.

 - You'll want to use a heavy bottom pot that will cook the bacon evenly.
 Cast iron or a heavy enamel pot works great for this because the heat is dispersed evenly.

 - Cook the bacon, stirring it often.
 You want the bacon to cook in the rendered grease without burning it.

 - It takes about 10 minutes from start to finish for the fat to disperse and the bacon to be crispy.

 Want all of my tips and tricks to make the BEST Homemade Soups and Stews?
 Click here!